Westfield-Codes/taxes-and-shipping-mmoreinis/README.md

 1. Loop over each item in dimWeights.
 1. Multiply it by $7.60.
 1. Add that to totalShipping.
 1. Return totalShipping after the loop is done.

+# Testing: Cart Order #
+Use values from the spreadsheet.
+1. 1 Cage
+1. 5 Food
+1. 3 Bedding
+1. Checkout
+1. Enter DimWeight Dimensions (popups)
+1. Record Grand Total and submit for Final Exam.